About the CNMI Coral Reef Initiative

 EDUCATION AND OUTREACH

-The CNMI CRI has numerous outreach and education events through out the year ranging from presentations at schools, expos, fiestas, and other community events, to coordinating Ridge to Reef Summer Education Camps on Saipan, Tinian, and Rota.
+The CNMI CRI has numerous outreach and education events throughout the year ranging from presentations at schools, expos, fiestas, and other community events, to coordinating Ridge to Reef Youth Eco-Camps on Tinian and Rota.
 Since 2002, CRI has also been hosting a Summer Internship Program that works to raise student awareness of coral reef issues, threats, and the efforts underway to protect them.
-Participants are provided with opportunities to gain hands on experience in resource management as well as outreach, and are encouraged to pursue an education and career in an aspect of coral reef resource management.
+Participants are provided with opportunities to gain hands-on experience in resource management as well as outreach, and are encouraged to pursue an education and career in an aspect of coral reef resource management.

 CNMI MARINE MONITORING TEAM